 The contrast between night and day, its colors and shapes, make a really interesting art study.
 Children are encouraged to notice the difference between warm and cool colors, shades and tones, as well as play with texture and shape.
 And this creates a great opportunity to discuss with children how art makes them feel – do they think certain patterns match certain colors, and how do those colors or patterns make them feel, ie. do the purple swirls make them feel sleepy, do the red zigzags make them feel excited?
 These kinds of chats can really help to open up children’s self-expression and emotional awareness.
 Art is about feeling, and the process of drawing and painting this moon and sun art, will open up learning experiences and meaningful discussion.

-Our sun and moon art also encourages children to expand their creativity with doodles, as they layer them over the paint – can they think of a different doodle for every single color?
+Our celestrial art project also encourages children to expand their creativity with doodles, as they layer them over the paint – can they think of a different doodle for every single color?
 Doodling also has great benefits for mental health, so if kids are feeling fidgety or irritable, this is a great activity to get out some of those emotions and restore calm.

 If you’re trying this piece from scratch, it’s more suitable for older children, but if you download the pre-drawn template, younger children can also have fun doodling and painting, without having to worry about creating some of the trickier core shapes.

-Opening up opportunities to play with paint, explore color and let themselves go with doodles, children will get a lot out of our Flow Drawing for Kids: Sun and Moon Art.
+Opening up opportunities to play with paint, explore color and let themselves go with doodles, children will get a lot out of our easy sun and moon drawing tutorial.

 What is Flow Drawing?